-In 2011, Marin Blažević was awarded a Fulbright Scholar Postdoctoral Grant for research within the project Dramaturgy: Shifting Concept and Practice at the Columbia University School of the Arts (Department of Theater Arts – Dramaturgy) and New York University (Department of Performance Studies).
+In 2011, Marin Blažević was awarded the Fulbright Scholar Postdoctoral Grant and conducted a research-project titled Dramaturgy: Shifting Concept and Practice at both Columbia University (Theatre Arts – Dramaturgy) and New York University (Performance Studies department).